The Latin word, from which the English word “desert” is derived, describes an area without people.

 25. Fennec Fox

-North African deserts are home to fennec foxes, ending our list of animals that live in the desert.
+North African deserts are home to fennec foxes, ending our list of animals in the desert.

-This nocturnal omnivore has gigantic ears that can reach a size of one-fourth of the length of its entire body.
+This nocturnal omnivore has gigantic ears that can reach one-fourth the length of its entire body.
 By allowing heat from the blood to escape, they aid in the animal’s cooling down.

 Additionally, it has a thick coat of fur that insulates it from the cold on chilly nights, and the fur on its paws shields it from the scorching sand while also preventing it from sinking into the soft sand.